bockph/DISN-Presentation/blogpost.md

 - **implicit methods ---** in contrast, define a surface by using a volumetric scalar function.
 If the equation $F(X,Y,Z) = 0$ holds, then a point $P(X,Y,Z)$ is said to be on the surface.
 A common function $F$ is the Signed-Distance-Function (SDF).
 An SDF maps a point $P$ to a real value $s \in \mathbb{R}$ where the sign of $s$ tells whether $P$ is inside or outside of the 3D shape and the absolute value gives the distance of $P$ to the isosurface.
 As this function is continuous, objects are represented with arbitrary resolution.
 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/2_sdf.png?raw=true) *Figure 2: In (b) the SDF values of the rendered object in (a) are visualized.
 S is positive if outside and negative if inside.
-If S equals 0 ones knows that the corresponding point is part of the iso-surface Taken from [1]*
+If S equals 0 ones knows that the corresponding point is part of the iso-surface.
+Taken from [1]*
-Recent works like *IMNet*[5] or *OccNet*[6] predict such functions and have shown to be capable of avoiding the drawbacks of explicit methods.
+While in the here presented approach a SDF is predicted, in recent works like *IMNet*[5] or *OccNet*[6] a binary version of $F$ is predicted -- only telling wether predict such functions and have shown to be capable of avoiding the drawbacks of explicit methods.
 Nonetheless, none of these works has been capable of reconstructing fine-grained details.

 ## A two-step approach